 Your understanding of Redewendungen requires background knowledge of the language.
 The appropiation of linguistic imagery is a process that can last for a large part of childhood and ultimately last a lifetime.
 Therefore, as a non-native speaker, you may as well learn what the German words mean, but in order to know the meaning of eine Redewendung, you require a greater familiarity with German people and their culture.

-In addition, below you will find some of the most common Redewendungen used in the daily german life and their meaning:
+In addition, below you will find some of the most common Redewendungen or sayings and proverbs used in the daily german life and their meaning: